SAP Open Connectors gives you easy access to our connectors, common resources, formulas, and APIs.

 Labels tell you more about the connector: the hub that it is in, if it's beta, and if it is a custom connector (private).

-The Common Objects Catalog page shows your common resources and the prebuilt resources available to you.
-When you're ready to define your own common object and map it to one of your API providers, go to Defining common object & Transformations.
+The Common Resources Catalog page shows your common resources and the prebuilt resources available to you.
+When you're ready to define your own common resources and map to one of your API providers, see Defining Common Resources & Transformations.

-View the Common Objects that you already set up.
+View the common resources that you already set up.

 See the prebuilt resources that we've already set up based on common use cases.
 Clone and customize these resources to make them your own.

-Quickly see the connectors that the prebuilt resources are mapped to.
+Quickly see the connector that the prebuilt resources are mapped to.

 The Formulas page shows all of your formula templates and enables you to create a new template or set up a formula instance.
 See Building Formulas for detailed instructions.